1. Tobacco Products

 When uranium under the foundation of our house breaks down, it converts to radon gas which can seep through the cracks and pollute the rooms in the house.
 The gas can sometimes come up through the plumbing.
 It then can enter the house through sink drains and other outlets.

 Radon is odorless and invisible, so it is difficult to detect.
-To determine if you have radon in your house, you should have a professional test to see if your house is exposed to high levels of the hidden insidious gas.
+To determine if you have radon in your house, you should have a professional test to see if your house is exposed to high levels of this hidden insidious gas.

-Although arsenic is not as prevalent in North America or Europe, people who drink unfiltered tap water in other areas of the world could possibly expose themselves to high levels to the dangerous chemical.
+Although arsenic is not as prevalent in North America or Europe, people who drink unfiltered tap water in other areas of the world could possibly expose themselves to high levels of the dangerous chemical.

 Studies have shown that people who consume water containing arsenic are at higher risk of lung cancer than people who drink filtered or purified water.
-This seems to be more of a problem in South America or Southeast Asia where the public water systems have not been regulated as heavily by government health departments.
+This seems to be more of a problem in South America or Southeast Asia, where the public water systems have not been regulated as heavily by government health departments.

 Asbestos was a common compound found in insulation materials for houses, buildings, and other structures.
 It still exists in some buildings in the world today; however, most countries have banned the harmful fibrous material from new construction projects.